How is Child Support Calculated in Texas?

 For clarity on how child support is calculated in Texas and for the sake of your child, it is recommended that you contact a skilled family law attorney as soon as possible in light of your divorce.
 They can help manage the ins and outs of family and divorce law so that you can spend more time with your loved ones.

-The lawyers at Smith Family Law Firm are firmly grounded in the basic legal areas of divorce law and family planning.
+The lawyers at Smith & Bledsoe Family Law Firm are firmly grounded in the basic legal areas of divorce law and family planning.
 Our dedicated team of focused family lawyers can help you get on the right track following a divorce.
 This includes helping your child, or children, as well.

 We have successfully represented people from all walks of life, helping them achieve the just outcomes they deserve in the difficult case of divorce and family legal issues.
 Our knowledgeable partners train to help you assemble all relevant information about your marriage and family from public and private files.
 We bring a serious, unsparing approach to the legal issues of divorce and family division.
 Neither you nor your child deserves to suffer because your ex-spouse refuses child support payments.